jasongrimes/fretboardfoundation/README.md

 Then create a new release for the new edition on the GitHub website, following the existing naming convention at https://github.com/jasongrimes/fretboardfoundation/releases

+Upload the PDF file to the github release page as an artifact.

+## Update the PDF download forms at ConvertKit

 # Generating offline site